DOESVTT/doesvtt/docs/index.md

 Some of our reference work includes:

 ### 2IMatch
 Strategic Research funding on the Just Energy Transition where our team is looking into the integration of energy grids through the different layers of the energy system, from local energy grids to the national network (when applied).
-It also assesses the different enegry and carbon policy and their impact on the energy market to promote a just energy transition (find out more about the [2IMatch](https://www.aka.fi/en/strategic-research/strategic-research/strategic-research-in-a-nutshell/programmes-and-projects/just-energy/2imatch/) project)
+It also assesses the different energy and carbon policy and their impact on the energy market to promote a just energy transition (find out more about the [2IMatch](https://www.aka.fi/en/strategic-research/strategic-research/strategic-research-in-a-nutshell/programmes-and-projects/just-energy/2imatch/) project) #[SpineOpt](https://doesvtt.github.io/doesvtt/our_tools/#spineopt)

 ### EasyDR
 Enabling demand response through easy to use open source approach (EasyDR) is a research project where we are developping an affordable and open source energy management system for homes.
 It utilises the power of our VTT tool Predicer (see more in our tools lists) to manage and plan the utilisation of energy on different markets (heat & power but can accomodate other energy such as natural gas).
 Ultimately, the product will be accessible through the [home assistant](https://www.home-assistant.io)  interface and run on a raspberry pie.